-All subrecipients must notify PRDOH a copy of the signed contract within three (3) days after its signing.
+All subrecipients must provide PRDOH a copy of the signed contract within three (3) days after its signing.
 Such notification can be made through the Grant Compliance Portal (GCP) in the Procurement and Contracts Module.

-If the subrecipient is a government entity, you must also register your contract with the Comptroller's Office within 15 days after signing.
+If the Subrecipient is a government entity, you must also register your contract with the Comptroller's Office within 15 days after signing.

-For more information, the Subrecipient can use the Contract Checklist Appendix IX and the list of General HUD Provisions Appendix X. Said documents are intended to serve as a guide to the subrecipient when drafting their contracts.
+For more information, the Subrecipient can use the Contract Checklist Appendix V and the list of General HUD Provisions.
+Said documents are intended to serve as a guide to the Subrecipient when drafting their contracts.